kaidatavis/student-projects/README.md

     - Use Zotero tags to group the papers (don't just use all the tags Zotero automatically created)
     - Don't upload the full paper PDF file (the free zotero group library has a very limited storage size)
     - Do include a link to the public/free online full paper pdf if there is one using the 'notes' section in Zotero.
+    - Use the 'notes' section to summarise what the paper is about and discuss its stregnth and weakneess.
 - If you are using Latex,
   - follow this [overleaf bibliography tutorial](https://www.overleaf.com/learn/how-to/Using_bibliographies_on_Overleaf);
   - watch my [latex tutorial](https://youtu.be/PqW8myobrPE), which includes references.